Khalu/Podman_logs_to_loki/README.md

 This is a quick readme for how to send Podman container logs to Grafan's Loki via Grafana's Promtail, for my full blog post [see here.](https://n00bsecurityblog.wordpress.com/2023/07/28/getting-podman-container-logs-to-grafana-loki/)

 Grafana Promtail offers a convient way to send all Docker container logs to Grafana Loki.
 While Podman often maintains feature parity with Docker, in this case the Docker log driver solution requires a daemon, which Podman does not use.
-There are other options for sending Podman container logs to Loki however.
+There are other options for sending Podman container logs to Loki, however.
 Podman has 2 options for capturing container logs.

 ## Journald